pieroproietti/penguins-wardrobe/README.md

 - no-hw-accelleration.sh (script to set waydroid with no-hw-accelleration)

 **Accessories**
-An accessory it'a costume who live under accessories directory.
+An accessory it'a costume who live under accessories directory or inside the costume itself.
 You can see it as a belt to dress with your pants or a bag associated to your chotches.
-Accessories are used alone or from costumes, for example: waydroid is an accessoru and it's used gwaydroid, kwaydrois, the same for firmware who is added in hen, gwaydroid, kwaydroid and all future costumes who need a good hardware compatibility.
+Accessories can be installed alone or called from costumes.
+For example: waydroid is an accessory and it's used by wagtail (gnome3) or warbler (KDE), the same for firmwares who is added in colibri and other species who need a good hardware compatibility.

+__Note__ eggs wardrobe wear accept a flag --no_firmwares to skip it, in the case you are building for virtual machines.

 # wardrobe get